 Page last updated:

-This topic provides an overview of Pivotal Application Service security.
-For an overview of container security, see the Container Security topic.
+This topic provides an overview of Pivotal Application Service (PAS) security.
+For an overview of container security, see Container Security.

 PAS implements the following measures to mitigate against security threats: